giga-sec/gigaSec-Tech-Notes/3. Notes/grep command.md

 Anchor Matches
-For instance, using anchors, you can specify that you only want to know about the lines that match `GNU` at the very beginning of the line.
+You can specify that you only want to know about the lines that match `GNU` at the very beginning of the line.
 To do this, you could use the `^` anchor before the literal string.
 ```
 grep "^GNU" GPL-3
 ```

-Similarly, you use the `$` anchor at the end of a pattern to indicate that the match will only be valid if it occurs at the very end of a line.
+You use the `$` anchor at the end of a pattern to indicate that the match will only be valid if it occurs at the very end of a line.
 This command will match every line ending with the word `and` in the `GPL-3` file:
 ```
 grep "and$" GPL-3